 Verona Porta Nuova: Location map

-small bullet point A meal, coffee or beer before your train
+A meal, coffee or beer before your train

-small bullet point Taxi, bus or walking to the city centre
+Taxi, bus or walking to the city

 Verona Porta Nuova is a through station with 12 platforms.
-Check the various departure screens around the station to see which platform your train will use.
-A subway links all the platforms and the station's main hall, with stairs and lift or escalator up to each platform.
+Check the various departure screens to see which platform your train will use.
+The tracks and platforms are one level up from street level.
+Passageways connect the main hall with east and west entrance halls.

 If you are changing here, it only takes a few minutes to get off one train, nip through the subway to another platform and board another train.